Welcome to Lynn Kelley, Author – Grammy Gets It

 BBH McChiller Author Page on Amazon

-Writer: fiction for children and slice-of-life pieces for grownups.
+Writer of fiction for children and slice-of-life pieces for grownups.
 Master Certified Health Coach.
+Mother of four.
 Grammy to five grand darlings.
 Goofball.
 Subject to laughing jags.
-Impossible Dreamer.
 Co-author of Monster Moon Mystery series under pen name BBH McChiller.
-Recovering court reporter.
+Altered art scrapbooker Recovering court reporter.

 W.A.N.A.
 Tribe – We Are Not Alone – For Writers